telerik/kendo-ui-core/docs/controls/editors/autocomplete/overview.md

 ## Configuration

-### Suggestions
+### Manage Suggestions

-There are two primary ways to provide AutoComplete suggestions:
+To provide AutoComplete suggestions, you can use either of the 2 primary ways:

-1. From a local data array
+1. Bind to a local data array.
-2. From a remote data service
+2. Bind to a remote data service.

 Locally defined values are best for small, fixed sets of suggestions.
 Remote suggestions must be used for larger data sets.
 When used with the `DataSource` component, the filtering of large remote data services can be pushed to the server as well, which maximizes the client-side performance.

-**Bind to a local data array**
+#### Bind to Local Data Arrays

-To configure and provide the AutoComplete suggestions locally, either pass an array directly to its constructor, or set the `dataSource` property to a local array.
+To configure and provide the AutoComplete suggestions locally, either:

+* Pass an array directly to its constructor, or
+* Set the `dataSource` property to a local array.

-To directly initialize a local data array in `constructor`, follow the example below.
+To directly initialize a local data array in `constructor`, refer to the following example.

 ###### Example